 - If the district is doing virtual instruction and the child needs individual support, the conversation between the parent and IEP team should be about what the child needs to be engaged and successful with the virtual learning and what strategies will be in place to meet the child’s needs for hands on services.
 The interventions provided during virtual instruction may look different than the in person services identified in the IEP.

-- Will some services/ instruction be in person if district is in phases 4-6 and doing virtual learning?
+- Will some services/ instruction be in person if district is doing virtual learning?

 As communities continue to work through COVID-19 outbreaks and the complications that the outbreaks bring to educating all students, the Michigan Department of Education Office of Special Education (MDE OSE) reminds local education agencies, both traditional public school districts and public school academies, and ISDs of their continuous obligations under IDEA to provide a free appropriate public education (FAPE) to students with IEPs.